brimdata/super/book/src/super-sql/operators/from.md

 The format argument is not valid with a database source.

 > Metadata from database pools also may be sourced using `from`.
-> This will be docuemented in a future release of SuperDB.
+> This will be documented in a future release of SuperDB.

 #### URL